Walchand-Linux-Users-Group/custom-command/commands/git-auto-init/REAMDE.md

 ## Usage

 **Auto Repository Naming (Default Behavior)**
-  If you run the script without providing a repository name, like this:
   ```bash
   git-auto-init
   ```
-  then it automatically uses your current folder name as the GitHub repository name.
+  If you run the script without providing a repository name, like this then it automatically uses your current folder name as the GitHub repository name.

 **Public repo with description**